ms-jpq/vim.conf/README.md

 Instead of being seen as a burden, view ossification of code as unoffical API.

-Like a compiler, transform thirdparty code through into static bundles of JSON.
+Like a compiler, transform & pre-validate thirdparty code through into static bundles of JSON.

 Result: Zero runtime cost & Zero runtime error from thirdparty sources.